George Kontos: Major leagues

-San Francisco Giants (2012–2017)
+San Francisco Giants

 Due in part to a back injury suffered by Yankees catcher Austin Romine, the Yankees traded Kontos to the San Francisco Giants in exchange for catcher Chris Stewart before the start of the 2012 season.
-He began the season with the Fresno Grizzlies of the Class AAA Pacific Coast League.
+He began the season with the Fresno Grizzlies of the Triple-A Pacific Coast League.
 After starting the season with a 2–0 win–loss record and a 1.71 ERA in 23 appearances, the Giants promoted him to the major leagues on June 10.
 Through August 14, he pitched to a 2.33 ERA and a 1.15 walks plus hits per innings pitched (WHIP) ratio in 26 games, becoming a reliable member of the Giants bullpen.
 Kontos got his first major league win in relief of Barry Zito, successfully recording 7 outs without allowing a baserunner.
 The Giants went on to win the game 6–4 against the Astros.
-Kontos entered the postseason for a second straight season and eventually won the 2012 World Series with the Giants in a four-game sweep of the Detroit Tigers.
+Kontos entered the postseason for a second straight season and won the 2012 World Series with the Giants in a four-game sweep of the Detroit Tigers.

 In 2013, Kontos was named to the opening-day 25-man roster.
 On June 11, 2013, Kontos was ejected for the first time in his Major League career after hitting Pittsburgh Pirates center fielder Andrew McCutchen with a pitch.
 Kontos was suspended three games by the commissioner's office and optioned to Triple-A Fresno on June 12.
 Kontos was recalled to the majors on June 24.
 On July 22, Kontos threw a career-high 63 pitches in an 11–0 loss to the Cincinnati Reds that helped save the Giants' bullpen before a doubleheader the following day.
 Kontos was optioned back to Triple-A on July 23 and wasn't recalled until rosters expanded in September.
 On September 20, 2013, Kontos achieved notoriety as he surrendered Alex Rodriguez's 24th career grand slam that broke the record formerly held by Lou Gehrig.
 For the 2013 season, Kontos made 52 relief appearances, pitching 55 1/3 innings with a 2–2 record and 4.39 ERA.